Code-Institute-Submissions/project-11/README.md

 2) #### Reset buttons would not function.
     The reset buttons which appear within each chart would not function.
 I'm not sure of the reason for this but rather than introduce an onClick event for each button I discovered that the reset buttons would work when the code was in script tags in the html file rather than a seperate .js file.
 This was my fix for the bug so I took no further action.

+## Deployment
+This project is hosted with GitHub.

+#### Deployment procedure
+1) Create a new upstream branch or raise an issue in GitHub.
+2) Open this branch or issue in code editor.
+For this project GitPod was used.
+3) Add and commit code to this branch until satisfied code can be merged with the main branch.
+4) Send a pull request to GitHub requesting the branch can be merged.
+5) If there are no conflicts raised this branch or issue can then be closed by performing a merge onto the main branch.
+A merge can also be performed from GitPod.

 ## References
 #### d3.js
 - https://d3js.org/#introduction